 The Second Award, 2012

-*note* OLOC has several DVD’s about Del Martin on loan in our library.
+*note* OLOC has several DVD’s about Del Martin for loan from our library.

 No Secret Anymore: The Times of Del Martin and Phyllis Lyon The story of Del and Phyl’s long activist careers, from the early days of the Daughters of Bilitis on into the 21st century.
 This is a must-see movie.
 2003 DVD ONLY 57 minutes.